 A fashion trend that you wish would make a comeback?

-I would love to style Sarah Jessica Parker she is incredibly classy and among the men it would be Josh Harnett and Chris Hemsworth.
-I would like to do something for Sonam Kapoor and among the men it has been and will always be Arjun Rampal.
-But if we could work on the possibilities the person I would love to dress would be Audrey Hepburn and Alexander the Great.
+I would love to style Sarah Jessica Parker.
+She is incredibly classy, and among the men, it would be Josh Harnett and Chris Hemsworth.
+I want to do something for Sonam Kapoor, and among the men, it has been and will always be Arjun Rampal.
+But if we could work on the possibilities, the person I would love to dress would be Audrey Hepburn and Alexander the Great.

 What would be your ultimate fashion destination?

-Any flea market that has vintage clothing irrespective of the city is the penultimate fashion destination for me.
+Any flea market with vintage clothing, irrespective of the city, is the penultimate fashion destination for me.

-We have seen Versace design helicopters, Gucci design cars, etc, do you seen an opportunity in such collaborations and launches?
+We have seen Versace design helicopters, Gucci design cars, etc. Do you see an opportunity in such collaborations and launches?

-My creativity would be limited in designing something technical like an aircraft interiors.
-But if given a chance I would love to design a yacht, a very large one with an unlimited budget.
+My creativity would be limited in designing something technical like aircraft interiors.
+But if given a chance, I would love to design a yacht, a huge one with an unlimited budget.